bczsalba/pytermgui/README.md

 ## Documentation!

-*Every single* public and non-public name in the library is full documented, using [Google's docstring style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+*Every single* public and non-public name in the library is fully documented, using [Google's docstring style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
 If you ever have questions about the library, the documentation should have your answers.

 ## Contributions welcome!